Convex-Dev/design/cad/026_lisp/README.md

 - `false` or the value `nil` are considered "falsey"
 - `true` or *any other value* are considered "truthy"

-NOTE: A key reason for this is for convenience and simplifying code: `(if (not (nil? (lookup-thing a b))) ...)` can often become `(if (lookup-thing a b) ...)`.
+NOTE: A key reason for this rule is for convenience and simplifying code: `(if (not (nil? (lookup-thing a b))) ...)` can often become `(if (lookup-thing a b) ...)`.
 This is consistent with behaviour in other Lisps, where it is frequently referred to as "nil-punning".

 ## Importing and referencing other accounts

-It is frequently useful to refer to symbols in the environment of different account from the one currently being used.
+It is frequently useful to refer to symbols in the environment of a different account from the one currently being used.
 Examples where this is important:
 - Referring to functions in shared library code
 - Examining a data structure in an Actor account
 - Defining a value once and referring to it from many user accounts